ZilvinasKucinskas/ziku.dev/src/about.md

 More info coming soon.

 🦹‍♂️  Indie Hacker<br>
-🧠  A national IT olympiad winner.<br>
+🧠  A national IT olympiad winner<br>
 🦄  Seed to unicorn veteran<br>

 ## Technical Stack